Theories in Computer Science

 Turing Machines are not the only model of what we think of as computation (though they might be the most famous).
 Other models that have been created include:

 Some have equivalent “computability and recognition power” as Turing Machines, while others do not.
+But none have greater computing power!
 What do we mean by “computability and recognition power”?
 That’s the domain of our next theory, computability theory.

 Computability Theory